 At first sight, one might expect instruction fetches to act like other memory reads but, because writes to instruction memory are relatively rare, hardware designers have adopted different caching mechanisms.
 The Arm architecture carefully does not mandate exactly what these must be, to allow a wide range of possible hardware implementations, but, for example, a typical high-performance Arm processor might have per-core separate L1 instruction and data caches, above a unified per-core L2 cache and an L3 cache shared between cores.
 There may also be additional structures, e.g. per-core fetch queues, loop buffers, and caching of decoded micro-ops.
-This instruction caching is not necessarily coherent with data memory accesses: 'the architecture does not require the hardware to ensure coherency between instruction caches and memory' [66, B2.4.4 (B2-114)]; instead, programmers must use explicit cache maintenance instructions 2.
-The documentation gives a particular sequence of these: 'If software requires coherency between instruction execution and memory, it must manage this coherency using Context synchronization events and cache maintenance instructions.
+This instruction caching is not necessarily coherent with data memory accesses: 'the architecture does not require the hardware to ensure coherency between instruction caches and memory' [67, B2.4.4 (B2-114)]; instead, programmers must use explicit cache maintenance instructions and memory, it must manage this coherency using Context synchronization events and cache maintenance instructions.
 The following code sequence can be used to allow a processing element (PE) to execute code that the same PE has written.'

 '''

+; Coherency example for data and instruction accesses [...]

 1

-; Coherency example for data and instruction accesses [...]

-1101
+1056

+; Enter this code with <Wt> containing a new 32-bit instruction,

 2

-Enter this code with <Wt> containing a new 32-bit instruction,

-1102
+1057

 3

-to be held in Cacheable space at a location pointed to by Xn.
+; to be held in Cacheable space at a location pointed to by Xn.

-1103
+1058

-STR Wt.
-[Xn]: Store new instruction
+STR Wt, [Xn]; Store new instruction

 4

-1104
+1059

 5

 DC CVAU, Xn; Clean data cache by virtual address (VA) to PoU

-1105
+1060

 Ensure visibility of the data cleaned from cache

 6

-1106

-IC IVAU, Xn;
+1061

 7

 Invalidate instruction cache by VA to PoU

-1107
+IC IVAU.
+Xn:

+1062

 8

+DSB ISH

 Ensure completion of the invalidations

-DSB ISH

-1108
+1063

+9

+TSB

 Synchronize the fetched instruction stream

-1109

 '''